hariadirian/frontend-test/README.md

 Pre Assume: Using Ubuntu 20.04 and already installed Git

-1. Go to folder /src, and clone the repository:
+1. Go to folder /src, and clone from the repository:
    ' git clone https://github.com/boxbilling/boxbilling.git . '

-2. Go to root folder ' cd .. ', and Copy folder /landingpage to /src/src :
+2. Go to root folder again ' cd .. ', and Copy folder /landingpage to /src/src :
     '  cp -R ./landingpage ./src/src '

 3. execute bash: